expra-frankfurt/wise25/lecture/content/writing.md

 A **good example** can be found in a paper by Aminoff and Durham (2023) entitled: *Scene-selective brain regions respond to embedded objects of a scene*.
 The central contribution is that scene-selective brain regions, which we usually assume to primarily respond to scene images, also respond to single objects.
 The novelty and relevance of this contribution are immediately apparent (the paper changes the way we think of these brain regions).

 Compare this to a title that only focuses on **what was done** in the project: *A comparison of neural responses of scene-selective brain regions to object and scene images*.
-While this gives the reader a good idea of the method that was used in the project, it does not communicate the contribution as clearly and will not spark the reader's interest as much.
+While this gives the readers a good idea of the method that was used in the project, it does not communicate the contribution as clearly and will not spark the readers' interest as much.

 Checklist for good paper titles:
 - Should be **short** (10-15 words)